 Why is Hardee’s mascot a star?

-The star mascot of Hardee’s has a story that goes back to when Carl Jr., from Southern California, bought the East Coast-based Hardee’s.
+The star mascot of Hardee’s has a history dating back to when Carl Jr., from Southern California, bought the East Coast-based Hardee’s.
 The star has always been a key symbol for Carl’s Jr., chosen by its founders, Carl Karcher and his wife, Margaret, to represent their commitment to excellence and quality.
 It also reflects the hopes and dreams tied to the American West.
-After the acquisition, Hardee’s adopted the star from Carl’s Jr., blending the heritage of both brands under one symbol.
-This wasn’t just about combining two fast-food names; it was about uniting their histories and standards of quality.
-Despite some changes over the years, like the mascot’s smile removed in 2017, the star has remained a core part of Hardee’s identity, honoring its founders’ roots and forward-looking ethos.
+After the acquisition, Hardee’s adopted Carl’s Jr.’s star, blending the heritage of both brands into a single symbol.
+This wasn’t just about combining two fast-food names; it was about uniting their histories and quality standards.
+Despite some changes over the years, including the removal of the mascot’s smile in 2017, the star has remained a core part of Hardee’s identity, honoring its founders’ roots and forward-looking ethos.

 Is Carl’s Jr only in America?

 Carl’s Jr. isn’t just found in the United States; it’s a global brand.
-Together with Hardee’s, Carl’s Jr. has more than 3,800 locations in 44 U.S. states and 43 other countries and territories.
-This includes both restaurants they run themselves and ones run by franchisees, highlighting how popular Carl’s Jr. is worldwide.
+Together, Hardee’s and Carl’s Jr. have more than 3,800 locations in 44 U.S. states and 43 other countries and territories.
+This includes both restaurants they run themselves and those run by franchisees, highlighting how popular Carl’s Jr. is worldwide.
 Even outside the U.S., Carl’s Jr. keeps its varied menu, tweaking it to fit what people in different countries like to eat.
-This approach helps make Carl’s Jr. well-known and loved all over the globe.
+This approach helps make Carl’s Jr. well-known and loved around the world.

 Is Carl’s Jr still in Russia?

 Carl’s Jr. still operates in Russia despite earlier reports hinting at a possible pullout.
-The fast-food chain continues to engage with the Russian market, which is clear from its marketing efforts, including Russian-language ads on Instagram showcasing Russian models eating their food.
+The fast-food chain continues to engage with the Russian market, as evidenced by its marketing efforts, including Russian-language Instagram ads featuring Russian models eating its food.
 This activity shows that Carl’s Jr. is conducting business as usual in Russia, even as some international companies choose to leave.
-As Professor Jeffrey Sonnenfeld pointed out, the continued presence of Carl’s Jr. in Russia confirms the brand’s decision to stay active in the country.
+As Professor Jeffrey Sonnenfeld pointed out, Carl’s Jr.’s continued presence in Russia confirms the brand’s decision to remain active there.

 Why did Carl’s Jr get sued?

 Carl’s Jr. was sued by a current and former employee who claimed that the company and its franchisees worked together to keep wages low.
-They brought a class-action lawsuit in Los Angeles, arguing that Carl Karcher Enterprises LLC and its franchisees had agreements that stopped managers from moving to different Carl’s Jr. locations.
-This was supposedly done to prevent these employees from getting higher pay at other restaurants in the chain, essentially limiting their chances to earn more by restricting where they could work.
+They filed a class-action lawsuit in Los Angeles, arguing that Carl Karcher Enterprises LLC and its franchisees had agreements that prevented managers from transferring to other Carl’s Jr. locations.
+This was supposedly done to prevent these employees from earning higher pay at other restaurants in the chain, effectively limiting their chances of earning more by restricting where they could work.
 This lawsuit highlights significant concerns about how Carl’s Jr. treats and pays its management staff.

 What is Carl’s Jr famous for?